kevingostomski/bootstrap-nice-select/jekyll/sites/examples/options/animation.markdown

 layout: "examples"
 permalink: "examples/options/animation"
 selected: "Animation"
-description: "Example how to set the 'Animation' option of Bootstrap-Nice-Select - Gives an overview how to implement the option and how it looks like"
+description: "Example how to set the 'animation' option of Bootstrap-Nice-Select - Gives an overview how to implement the option and how it looks like"
 title: "Examples [Options - Animation]"
 ---